-HUMANITIES and AP RESEARCH are year-long courses with specific requirements.
-See course description below for details.
+\AP RESEARCH is a year-long course with specific requirements.
+See course description for details.

-SENIOR COMPOSITION - EN4713 - Sr. - 1 sem., 1/2 cr.
-This is a challenging college-preparatory course designed to further develop competence in composition writing and prepare them for their freshmen-level college composition course requirement.
+SENIOR COMPOSITION - EN4713 - Sr. - 1 sem., 1/2 cr. - This is a challenging college-preparatory course designed to further develop competence in composition writing and prepare them for their freshmen-level college composition course requirement.
 It includes an intensive review of style, coherence, grammar, and mechanics.
 Assignments require students to write a variety of essays in different rhetorical modes such as comparison/contrast, argumentative, research, and personal narrative.
 A student electing to take this course should expect to write on a constant basis, incorporating mature content along with sophistication in writing style.
 In addition, a term project focuses on writing a literary analysis paper based on the independent reading of a novel and researched criticism in order to support a thesis.
 Successful completion of the research paper is required to earn credit for the course.